marnusw/react-css-transition-replace/README.md

 and `transitionAppear`.
 When the `key` of the child component changes, the previous component is animated out and the new component animated in.
 During this process:

- - The leaving component continues to be rendered as usual with `static` positioning.
+ - All leaving components continue to be rendered; if the animation is slow there may be multiple components in the process of leaving.
- - The entering component is positioned on top of the leaving component with `absolute` positioning.
+ - The entering component is positioned on top of the leaving component(s) with `absolute` positioning.
  - The height of the container is set to that of the leaving component, and then immediately to that of the entering component.
 If the `transitionName` is a `String` the `{animation-name}-height` class name is applied to it, and if `transitionName` is an `Object` the `transitionName.height` class will be used if present.